|Water Polo Coaches:|

 |Kaitlin Gardhouse—16U & 18U Girls

 Kaitlin Gardhouse started playing water polo at the age of 12.
 She played for Agoura High School where she was a 4-year Varsity Water Polo player.
 During her time at Agoura High School, she was a 3 time USA Water Polo Academic All American.
 She was named to the 2016, 2017, and 2018 All-Marmonte League first team, 2016, 2017 and 2018 second team All-CIF, 2018 VC Star All County Girls Water Polo first team, 2018 AHS Defensive Player of the Year, 2018 Agoura High School Winter Athlete of the Year, contributed to AHS being 2015, 2016, 2017 and 2018 Marmonte League Champions, and 2018 AHS captain.
-Kaitlin is currently attending California Lutheran University where she is pursuing a degree in Biology and plays water polo for the Regals.
+Kaitlin earned a degree in Biology from California Lutheran University in 2022 where she was a four year starter, named to the SCIAC All-Conference team and earned All-American honors.

 |Hayden Goldberg—16U & 18U Boys